 Working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
 It means promoting the quality of life in a community, through both political and non-political processes.

 – Civic engagement, Civic Responsibility and Higher Education and the American Democracy Project website.

 In the fall of 2012, Beloved Community Center embraced a critical role in reaching out and partnering with community leaders, students and organizations across Greensboro in it’s effort to Get Out The Vote for the 2012 Presidential election.
 We urge all to get involved and “make a difference.”
-To that end, all who are interested in being in community to accomplish this objective please click here.
+To that end, all who are interested in being in community to accomplish this objective please fill out our Volunteer Interest form.

 Beloved Community Center is dedicated to improving the lives of communities.
 Our commitment to all aspects of the community is second to none.
 From student groups (political, cultural, economic, educational, etc.), to community groups, community gardens, homeless neighbors, elders, PTA’s, congregations, businesses, we support the thorough involvement and integration of all members of the community into improving the richness of the mosaic that is our community.

 Each Wednesday at 12:00, Beloved Community Center sponsors a “Community Table”, a space where all that can will assemble and share whatever is on their heart and mind.
 This effort to build community is an opportunity for factions of the community, which might not otherwise take an opportunity to exchange with each other, to sit and talk openly and candidly, with respect, to one another.
 This step is a critical step towards “making a difference in the civic life of our community.”